-Annex C: Guidance on the 2022 NSS for further education colleges in Northern Ireland
+Annex D: Guidance on the NSS 2023 for further education colleges in Northern Ireland

-- The National Student Survey (NSS) will be carried out in 2022 across higher education providers in England, Wales, Northern Ireland and Scotland by the Office for Students (OfS) working on behalf of the UK funding and regulatory bodies.
-Ipsos MORI will manage the survey process and Texuna Technologies will provide the data dissemination portal services.
-The 2022 NSS will follow a similar timetable to the 2021 survey. - 2.
-This annex provides guidance specifically for further education colleges as providers of higher education in Northern Ireland. - 3.
-The responsibilities of providers in the successful management of the NSS are as follows: - a.
+- 1. The National Student Survey (NSS) will be carried out in 2023 across higher education providers in England, Wales, Northern Ireland and Scotland by the Office for Students (OfS) working on behalf of the UK funding and regulatory bodies.
+Ipsos will manage the survey process and Texuna Technologies will provide the data dissemination portal services.
+The 2023 NSS will follow a similar timetable to the 2022 survey. - 2.
+This annex provides guidance specifically for further education colleges as providers of higher education in Northern Ireland. - The responsibilities of providers in the successful management of the NSS are as follows: - a.
 Timely issuing of NSS pre-notification email to eligible students.
-Further details can be found in the NSS 2022 setup guidance, sent to provider contacts by Ipsos MORI.
+Further details can be found in the NSS 2023 set-up guidance, sent to provider contacts by Ipsos.
 The guidance document is also available on the NSS extranet. - b.
-Timely submission of student contact details (email addresses and telephone numbers) when requested by Ipsos MORI (by 26 November 2021). - c.
+Timely submission of student contact details (email addresses and telephone numbers) when requested by Ipsos (by 28 November 2022). - c.
 Ensuring good data quality by checking the NSS target list generated by the Department for the Economy, Northern Ireland (DfE).
-Requests for any necessary additions or removals may be directed to Ipsos MORI for DfE approval within the period December 2021 to February 2022. - d.
-Engagement with all guidance and requests issued by the OfS, UK funding and regulatory bodies, Ipsos MORI and Texuna Technologies, and attending training and events run by them as necessary. - e.
-Submitting survey preferences to Ipsos MORI.
+Requests for any necessary additions or removals may be directed to Ipsos for DfE approval within the period mid-December 2022 to 1 March 2023. - d.
+Engagement with all guidance and requests issued by the OfS, UK funding and regulatory bodies, Ipsos and Texuna Technologies, and attending training and events run by them as necessary. - e.
+Submitting survey preferences to Ipsos.
 This includes timing of the survey and the choice of optional bank questions.
-Optional bank choices which should be made in conjunction with the relevant students' union. - f.
-Providers in Northern Ireland are required to promote the survey and must ensure that all activities meet the guidelines on marketing and promoting the survey and on avoiding inappropriate influence, as provided by Ipsos MORI in the good practice guide. - 4.
-For NSS 2022, in addition to targeted follow-up, all providers that are at risk of not meeting the publication threshold will be automatically put into the booster phase to send additional reminders to their non-responding students during survey fieldwork.
+Optional bank choices should be made in conjunction with the relevant students' union. - f.
+Providers in Northern Ireland are required to promote the survey and must ensure that all activities meet the guidelines on marketing and promoting the survey and on avoiding inappropriate influence, as provided by Ipsos in the good practice guide. - 4.
+For NSS 2023, in addition to targeted follow-up, all providers that are at risk of not meeting the publication threshold will be automatically put into the booster phase to send additional reminders to their non-responding students during survey fieldwork.
 This is additional promotional activity to encourage students to complete the survey.
 Providers are not required to take any action in relation to the booster phase.